 10 Ideas to Enhance Fundraising for Museums

 School programs at museums enable students to make connections and develop an understanding of art creatively and historically.
-The experiences K-12 students are offered include facilitated visits with docents, museum artists, poets, curators and art donors.
-Guided programs provide opportunities for students to work directly with ideas, interpretation and communication.
-Teachings ignite curiosity and cultivate academic and personal skill.
+The experiences K-12 students are offered include facilitated visits with docents, museum artists, poets, curators, and art donors.
+Guided programs provide opportunities for students to work directly with ideas, interpretation, and communication.
+Teachings ignite curiosity and cultivate academic and personal skills.

-An example is a one hour guided visit in the galleries with a additional hour to create art.
+An example of a unique school museum program is a one hour guided visit in the galleries with an additional hour to create art.
 After exploring and discussing different paintings and sculptures in the galleries, students create their own unique work to take home.
-Creative challenges encourage material exploration, creative thinking, and problem-solving.
+Creative challenges encourage material exploration, creative thinking, and problem-solving in children.

 School programs may be offered on a sliding fee scale.
 Find larger donations in fundraising for museums through specific campaigns for school programs:

 - Corporate sponsorships targeted for school programs

 - Donors with a special interest in education

 - Fundraising for museums through parent and extended family donations

 - Partnerships between schools and museums on school fundraising events

 Another fundraising opportunity school programs provide museums is found in how they enrich children.
 The enrichment is seen by donors.
 And donors have a clear understanding of how their donations are used.
 Invite them to join school programs as volunteers and watch children find a new world.

 Many museums are renowned not only for their art collection but for grand buildings.
 Fundraising ideas for small museums and large are found in their architectural spaces ideal for events.
 Large corporate dinners, nonprofit galas, meetings, and film screenings are a few ideas.